Learnathon-By-Geeky-Solutions/kuet-dull-edge/README.md

 6. **AI-Powered Assistant**:
    - An advanced AI assistant helps with dynamic task management, like creating to-dos and events.
    - Get RAG-based answers and insights from your uploaded resources.
    - Prepare for exams easily with actionable recommendations, such as gathering materials for your next class test.
+Dynamic Personality.

-ScholarFlow is designed to help students learn better, stay organized, and achieve their academic goals more efficiently.
+ScholrFlow is designed to help students learn better, stay organized, and achieve their academic goals more efficiently.

 ## Team Members
 - [ankonroy](https://github.com/ankonroy) (Team Leader)